 In addition to the rules laid down by Law no. 1.144, certain economic activities are also subject to specific regulations.

-The specific regulations require compliance with detailed conditions that may include nationality, the qualification of executives, a requirement to adopt a particular form of business entity or a minimum amount of registered capital.
+The specific regulations require compliance with detailed conditions that may include nationality, the qualifications of the executives/directors, a requirement to adopt a particular form of business entity or a minimum amount of registered capital.

-This specific license is then granted by the Minister of State and/or a specific administrative authority.
+This specific license is granted by the Minister of State and/or a specific administrative authority.

 Regulated activities include: